mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

     }
 ```

-One of the variants starts with a `*`: that indicates the **default option**, and it must always be defined in a selector.
+One of the variants starts with a `*`: that indicates the **default option**, and it must always be defined in a select expression.
+The part before `->` is called the **selector**.

 In this case, the message displayed will change based on the numeric value of `$unreadEmails`.
 For plurals, the variant key can either be a perfect match to a number or one of the [CLDR plural categories](http://www.unicode.org/cldr/charts/30/supplemental/language_plural_rules.html).
-Note how this allows to define special cases, beyond the number of plurals expected for a language:
+This allows to define special cases, beyond the number of plurals expected for a language:

 ```PROPERTIES
 emails = { $unreadEmails ->